dhyanamvaidya/BinaryTree/README.md

 solve them.

 Important:
-If you take inspiration from this codebase to solve your homework assignments, then do mention about this in the reference section.
+If you take inspiration from this codebase to solve your homework assignments, then do mention about this in your code.
 Taking cue from other's work is not a problem, but not acknowledging that fact is! :-)